-The Maháwanṣo in Roman Characters: With the Translation Subjoined; and an Introductory Essay on Páli Buddhistical Literature.
-In Two Volumes.
-Vol. I. Containing the First Thirty Eight Chapters, Volume 1 |
+The Maháwanso in Roman Characters: With the Translation Subjoined and an Introductory Essay on Páli Buddhistical Literature : in Two Volumes |

 From inside the book